3liz/qjazz/README.md

 - [RabbitMQ](https://www.rabbitmq.com/) version 3+

-Note that no direct support for Windows or OSX are *not* planned as we do not use these platforms for deployment.
-So if it appears not to work on these platforms, consider using VM or containers.
+Note that support for Windows or OSX are *not* planned.
+If you want to deploy Qjazz on these platforms, consider using VMs or containers.